PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 - [ ] Create a validation set that contains images from the selected classes.
 - [ ] Create a test set that contains images from the selected classes.

+For more information on how to create a subset of images from the original dataset, click [here]().

 :bell: Low on (training) images?
 You are allowed to add more images to your custom image dataset.
 For example, you can use the ohyicong's [Google-Image-Scraper](https://github.com/ohyicong/Google-Image-Scraper) project on GitHub to scrape images from Google Images.

 :pencil: A training set commonly contains approximately 80% of the images, the validation set contains 10% of the images, and the test set contains 10% of the images.